GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
+> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
 >
-> ~ *Marvin Minsky*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts